coolaj86/abstract-http-request/README.md

 `http`, `https`, `head`, `get`, `post`, `put`, `delete`, `options`, `jsonp`, `join`

 Note: might change `delete` to `del` if `es3` keyword `delete` causes conflict.
 Not yet tested.

+Note: anywhere that `options` used you may use the `uri` string instead

 AHR.http(options, *[callback]*);
 ----